cmcntsh/PoWeRWritingGradStudents/README.md

   * [How to Write Better Sentences](https://www.grammarly.com/blog/sentences/) (Ellis, 2021b)
   * [How to Write Excellent Sentences: A Guide to Sentences Structure](https://blog.streetwriters.co/how-to-write-good-sentences/) (Streetwriters, 2021)
   * (new in 2023) ChatGPT (https://openai.com/blog/chatgpt/) can also help fix problem sentences.
+  * The Importance of Stress: Indicating the Most Important Words in a Sentence https://www.georgegopen.com/uploads/1/0/9/0/109073507/litigation_2_stress_position.pdf
+  * Ensuring readers Know What Actions Are Happening in Any Sentence https://www.georgegopen.com/uploads/1/0/9/0/109073507/litigation_3_actions_and_verbs.pdf
+  * Whose Story Is This Sentence?
+Directing Readers' Perception of Narrative https://www.georgegopen.com/uploads/1/0/9/0/109073507/litigation_4_whose_story.pdf
+  * How to Overburden Your Reader; Separate Your Subject from Your Verb https://www.georgegopen.com/uploads/1/0/9/0/109073507/litigation_8_s_v_c_separation.pdf
+  * A Quiver of Punctuation: How to Handle Two Clauses in One Sentence https://www.georgegopen.com/uploads/1/0/9/0/109073507/litigation_25_punctuation_quiver___handling_2_clauses_in_1_sentence.pdf

 ### Professional Voice